-When an unexpected outcome comes out of a common event, you're caught off guard.
-It's surprising, scary even.
-And it changes the way you think for a certain period of time.
-Finding a bug in your shoe means in the future you'll be shaking it out before putting in your foot.
-Stubbing your toe means in the future you'll take that turn extra wide.
+When a common event or process ends in an uncommon result, we are caught off guard.
+It's surprising, scary, even.
+And it changes the way we think for a certain period of time.
+Finding a bug in your shoe means in the future you'll shake it out before putting it on.
+Stubbing your toe on a table makes you take that turn extra wide.
 But eventually, things go back to normal.
 You blindly slide your feet in.
-You brush by the table as you go.
+You brush the table as you go by.

-I'm not sure how anticipating the very real possibility of a loss affected other's feelings about the game, but it just made everything feel surreal--but all too real--to me.
-It was the cliché train wreck (other notable train wrecks include this article) that I just couldn't look away from.
-I caught myself smirking in (dis)belief at times while watching Vernon Adams tear up the Beavers defense.
+I'm not sure how having the Sacramento State loss in the back of our minds affected other's feelings about the game, but it made everything feel surreal to me.
+To be cliché, the game was a train wreck that I couldn't look away from.
+I caught myself smirking in (dis)belief while watching Vernon Adams tear up the Beavers defense.
 I shouldn't have been able to believe it was happening again, but I could.
-We do lose to Eastern Washington.
+They do lose to Eastern Washington.

-I'm not going to be doing any of the "I wish w had done x," or the "Now y needs to z," in this thread.
+In this article, I'm not going to be doing any of the "I wish w had done x," or the "now y needs to z.".
 Myself and others have done plenty of that elsewhere, and will likely do plenty more.

 Nonetheless, it's up to the players and coaches to respond.
-Obviously just because they can do better, doesn't mean they will.
-But if they only win 2-3 games, we can't blame it on talent or poor coaching.
-We can place the blame firmly on an inability to regain any confidence after such a demoralizing loss.
-My opinion is I don't think a team that went through the 2011 debacle and came back in 2012 openly admitting they were using the previous year as motivation, is going to roll over and make 2013 a repeat of 2011, but I could be wrong.
+Obviously, the fact that they can do better isn't a guarantee that they will.
+But if they only win 2-3 games, I don't think we can blame it on talent or poor coaching.
+We can place the blame on an inability to pick themselves back up off the mat after this demoralizing loss.
+I don't think a team that went through the 2011 debacle and returned in 2012 openly admitting they were using the previous year as motivation is going to roll over and revert to a 2011-level in 2013.

-Don't forget, however, that the road to success has been paved.
-In 2010, Virginia Tech lost to James Madison in week 2, and went 11-3 with an Orange Bowl victory.
-Surely you remember 2007, when #5 Michigan fell to Appalachian State in the first week.
-But do you remember them knocking off Florida in the Capital One Bowl?
-Barring a Civil War victory, this team will likely be known, on a national stage, as the one who lost to EWU.
-But if what the Beavers wanted was a chip on their shoulder, they just got one.
+Barring a Civil War victory, this team will likely be known, on a national stage, as the team that lost to Eastern Washington.
+But if the Beavers wanted a chip on their shoulder, they just got a huge one.
 I'm confident they can still make some noise in the Pac-12.

 The Sacramento State game was a sucker punch to the gut.
 This year, fans were flexing.
-We just have to hope the players were too.
+We have to hope that the players were too.